Home Page

 Autumn Arts Festival

-This annual art show of two-dimensional works honors the best submissions with "Awards" rather than First, Second and Third.
-I have received an award twice at this exhibition.
-It's a good show, putting different media together in the same competition.
-This format obligates the attitude of "if it looks good, it is good."
+This is an annual art show of two-dimensional works.
+I believe that 2008 is the first year that paintings and photographs were judged separately.
+There is always a lot of outstanding work shown.
+I have won several awards at this exhibition, but when you look at all the entries you have to wonder how they ever get narrowed down to the awards.
 They also have a "People's Choice" Award, and visitors to the show are allowed to vote for their top three favorites.
 Here's something interesting: so far as I know, the People's Choice has never coincided with the Judge's selections.

 Santa Barbara Fair

-In addition to many First, Second and Third Place ribbons, I have received five Best of Show Awards at this fair.
+In addition to many First, Second and Third Place ribbons, I have received the Minetti Award and ten Best of Show Awards at this fair (more than that now, but I've lost count).
 But you never know how these things are going to go; a Best of Show at one venue can be completely ignored at another.
 Images are scored by one person at this fair, but not the same person each year.
 Photographers with a consistent style will typically do very well or very poorly here in any particular year.
 Another year, and another judge, could yield very different results.
 I've been fortunate that my style has usually "connected" with the preference of the judges who have done the scoring over the years.

 California Mid-State Fair

 My photographs have earned many awards here, including several First Place ribbons, Judge's Award, and Best of Show.
 I've been told that entries are sometimes judged by committee at this fair.
-That plays to advantage for "safe" images: the judges each award them mid to high scores, and the average results in a good score that reflects that consistency.
-Images that are momentarily disorienting (Black Canyon Skylight), "outside the box" (Barn Again), or profoundly graphic at the expense of "warm and fuzzy" (Flying Fortress), sometimes don't fare so well.
+That plays to advantage for "safe" images of good quality: the judges each award them mid to high scores, and the average results in a good score reflecting that consistency.
+Images that are momentarily disorienting, "outside the box," or profoundly graphic at the expense of "warm and fuzzy" sometimes don't fare so well.
 They elicit strong reactions, but not consistent reactions.
 Some like 'em and some hate 'em.
-The result is an average score that averages out to be... average.
+The result is an average score that averages out to be...average.
 And average doesn't get ribbons.
 Ribbons awarded by committees usually go to "safe" images, and sometimes they are not the most remarkable images of the show.